Experimental study of turbulent thermal diffusion of particles in inhomogeneous and anisotropic turbulence: Experimental results

-Using the obtained turbulent velocities $u^{\rm (rms)}_i$ and the integral turbulence scales $\ell_i$, we determine the Reynolds numbers in the horizontal $\left({\rm Re}_y = u^{\rm (rms)}_y \, \ell_y / \nu\right)$ and the vertical $\left({\rm Re}_z = u^{\rm (rms)}_z \, \ell_z / \nu\right)$ directions as functions of horizontal coordinate $Y$ (see Figs.~\ref{Fig8}--\ref{Fig9}).
-In a similar way, we determine the vertical profiles of Re$_z$ plotted in Fig.~\ref{Fig10}.
+Using the obtained turbulent velocities $u^{\rm (rms)}_i$ and the integral turbulence scales $\ell_i$, we determine the Reynolds numbers in the horizontal $\left({\rm Re}_y = u^{\rm (rms)}_y \, \ell_y / \nu\right)$ and the vertical $\left({\rm Re}_z = u^{\rm (rms)}_z \, \ell_z / \nu\right)$ directions as functions of horizontal coordinate $Y$ (see Figs.~\ref{Fig12} and~\ref{Fig13}).
+In a similar way, we determine the vertical profiles of Re$_z$ plotted in Fig.~\ref{Fig14}.
 The Reynolds numbers ${\rm Re}_y$ in the horizontal direction are essentially larger than the Reynolds numbers ${\rm Re}_z$ in the vertical direction, because the turbulent velocities and the integral turbulence scales are larger in the horizontal direction.

+The Stokes number for particles used in our experiments varies in the range from $5 \times 10^{-6}$ far from the grid to $2 \times 10^{-4}$ near the grid.
+In particular, the Stokes time for particles having the diameter 0.7 $\mu$m is $1.5 \times 10^{-6}$ s, and the Kolmogorov time varies from $7 \times 10^{-3}$ s in turbulence near the grid to $0.3$ s in turbulence far from the grid.

+The initial distribution of particles injected into the chamber is nearly homogeneous.
+Turbulent thermal diffusion results in formation of strongly inhomogeneous particle distributions.
+Sedimentation of particles is very weak in our experiments, since the terminal fall velocity for particles having the mean diameter $0.7 \mu$m is about $10^{-2}$ cm/s.
+Characteristic turbulent velocity (that is about $12$ cm/s near the grid and is about $2$ cm/s far from the grid) and the effective pumping velocity caused by turbulent thermal diffusion (that is about $1$ cm/s near the grid and is about $0.1$ cm/s far from the grid) are much larger than the terminal fall velocity.

-Measurements of temperature and particle number density allow us to determine spatial distribution of the mean temperature $\meanT$ and the normalized mean particle number density $\meanN / \meanN_0$ (see Fig.~\ref{Fig11}).
-Inspection of Fig.~\ref{Fig11} shows that particles are accumulated in the vicinity of the minimum of the mean temperature (i.e., in the vicinity of the bottom wall of the chamber) due to phenomenon of turbulent thermal diffusion.
-We remind that in the experiments we use small solid particles with the mean diameter $d_{\rm p} = 0.7 \, \mu$m.
-For these small particles the terminal fall velocity due to the gravity field is much smaller than the turbulent velocity (e.g., their ratio is about $10^{-3}$).
-In addition, the terminal fall velocity is much smaller than the effective pumping velocity caused by turbulent thermal diffusion (e.g., their ratio is about $10^{-2}$).
+Measurements of temperature and particle number density allow us to determine spatial distribution of the mean temperature $\meanT$ and the normalized mean particle number density $\meanN / \meanN_0$ (see Fig.~\ref{Fig15}).
+Inspection of Fig.~\ref{Fig15} shows that particles are accumulated in the vicinity of the minimum of the mean temperature (i.e., in the vicinity of the bottom wall of the chamber) due to phenomenon of turbulent thermal diffusion.